woocommerce/woocommerce-admin/readme.txt

 - Fix: Restore visual styles back to Analytics tabs. #5913
 - Add: Add a "rather not say" option to revenue in the profile wizard. #6475
 - Dev: Added warning when WC-Admin is active but not being used #6453
+- Fix: Associated Order Number for refunds was hidden #6428

 == 2.1.0 ==